portlandcodeschool/jsi/_posts/00-02-01-input-serialization.md

 });
 {% endhighlight %}

 The most cryptic part of this example code is `process.stdin` and `process.stdout`.
-These are the _standard input_ and _standard output_ of your app.
-The standard input is the input that the user provides to your app, and the standard output is the information you provide back to the user (often by using `console.log`).
+These are the _standard input_ and _standard output_ of your program.
+The standard input is the input that the user provides, and the standard output is the information you provide back to the user (often by using `console.log`).

 Any questions?

-#### Quick Status Check
+### Quick Status Check

-Write a simple command line app that prompts the user for one number, then prompts for a second, then reports the sum.
+Write a simple command line program that prompts the user for one number, then prompts for a second, then reports the sum.

 ## Serialization

-Serialization is the process of converting data &mdash; objects, strings, numbers, booleans, etc. into a format that can be _persisted_, or stored somehow.
+Serialization is the process of converting data&mdash;objects, strings, numbers, booleans, etc. into a format that can be _persisted_, or stored somehow.
 Usually the first step will be converting that data into a _stream_ of bytes (which is pretty much the same as a string).
 We'll be storing serialized data in files.

 The reverse, deserialization, simply converts that stream of data back into usable objects.

 ### Formats

 There's an endless number of formats into which you can serialize data.
 Some popular ones available to most programming languages are:

 * JSON
 * XML
 * YAML

-We're going to focus on JSON which was designed with JavaScript in mind and has exploded in popularity.
+We're going to focus on JSON, which was designed with JavaScript in mind and has exploded in popularity.

 ### JSON

 JSON stands for JavaScript Object Notation.
 The format of the serialized data is nearly identical to the code you'd write in JavaScript.
 Actually, it is valid JavaScript.
 This makes it really easy for web browsers to convert back into objects since they already know how to _parse_ JavaScript.

 {% highlight javascript %}
-var object = [
+var people = [
   { firstName: "Whitney", lastName: "Young" },
   { firstName: "Cris", lastName: "Kelly" }
 ];
-JSON.stringify(object)
+JSON.stringify(people)
 {% endhighlight %}

 The result is the following string: